Contents

 Example Uses

-Show the ‘twitter’ icon at the default size (16px, should fit in a normal line of text).
+Show the ‘wordpress’ icon at the default size (16px, should fit in a normal line of text) and with an alt label of “WordPress” for those that can't see the graphic.

-Show the ‘feed2′ icon (a variant of RSS icon of which there are two) aligned right (so it floats like an image) and 48px tall.
+Show the ‘feed’ icon aligned right (so it floats like an image) and 48px tall.

 Arguments